Daring To Be Different

 The best-practices for the luncheon pitch was to have the CEO of the city’s visitors and convention bureau introduce the mayor and a few local celebrities, show a nice video showcasing the city’s highlights, and have the biggest band you can get play for the rest of lunch.
 Seattle had already lined up a set by Heart when we came onto the project.
 What would we suggest to tell the story they asked…

 We proposed that the lunch start with an announcement that the host city CEO isn’t here, but instead his “intern” will do the show instead.
-Our CEO then appears in a set of “video call and tracking videos” that the intern shows as he helps his boss get from Seattle to Toronto via an experimental travel device at Boeing.
+Our CEO then appears in a set of tongue-in-cheek video call and tracking videos that the intern shows as he helps his boss get from Seattle to Toronto via an experimental travel device at Boeing.
 The program was a huge success and the Seattle PCMA was the best attended ever.